 Dental coverage for newborns will include coverage for congenital anomalies from the moment of birth.
-Additional premium is required for your first baby, adopted or fostered child added to this plan.
-You can take up to 90 days to get your enrollment paperwork done and send in your first payment following their birth, adoption, placement, or when you become legally responsible for them.
-Your premium changes for the first three children you enroll in this Plan.
-If you enroll additional children your premium does not change.
-We encourage you to submit your paperwork as soon as possible to avoid delays in claims processing.
+Additional premium is required for your first child covered under this plan; there are no additional premiums for enrolling children beyond your first child.
+You can take up to 90 days to get your enrollment paperwork done and send in your initial payment if your new child is the first child on your plan.
+For any child, we encourage you to submit your paperwork as soon as possible to avoid delays in claims processing.